Azure-Samples/Serverless-microservices-reference-architecture/documentation/introduction.md

     _loggerService.Log("Active trips", activeTrips);
 ```

 - `IPersistenceService` has two implementations: `CosmosPersistenceService` and `SqlPersistenceService`.
-The Cosmos implementation is complete and used in the APIs while the SQL implementation is partially implemented and only used in the `TripExternalizations2PowerBI` handler to persist to SQL.
+The Cosmos implementation is complete and used in the APIs while the SQL implementation is partially implemented and only used in the `TripExternalizations2PowerBI` handler to persist trip summaries to SQL.
 - The `CosmosPersistenceService` assigns Cosmos ids manually which is a combination of the `collection type` and some identifier.
 Cosmos's `ReadDocumentAsync` retrieves really fast if an `id` is provided.
 - The `IsPersistDirectly` setting is used mainly by the orchestrators to determine whether to communicte with the storage directly (via the persistence layer) or whether to use the exposed APIs to retrieve and update.
 In the reference implementation, the `IsPersistDirectly` setting is set to true.
-- Go throgh the TODO items

 ### Node